john-mwangi/mariadb_iceberg_demo/README.md

 * minio/mc: Minio Client (mc) provides a modern alternative to UNIX commands like ls, cat, cp, mirror, diff etc
 * mariadb: MariaDB Server is a high performing open source relational database, forked from MySQL

+## Rationale
+1. **Why Flink over Debezium?** Though Debezium supports a greater variety of sources and sinks compared to Flink, an internal analysis concluded that the events are very low level and difficult to use them without some translation.

 ## Relevant links
 * https://phabricator.wikimedia.org/T370354
 * https://iceberg.apache.org/spark-quickstart/#docker-compose